 After an applicant is awarded admission to the Law School their file is automatically granted a scholarship review.
 There is no separate application required to be considered for these scholarship monies.
 Students are awarded scholarships in the range of $3,000 to full tuition year on the basis of their promise for law study (determined primarily by LSAT score and undergraduate academic record) and potential contribution to the School of Law.
 Award notices are mailed out 1 to 2 weeks after an offer of admission has been made.
 Scholarships are renewable as long as the recipient continues to demonstrate proficiency in his or her studies.

 Environmental Consortium Merit Scholarship

-Awarded to a fall entering student who is either currently enrolled in or has earned his or her bachelors or masters degree from one of the member institutions of the Environmental Consortium of Hudson Valley Colleges & Universities and has demonstrated an interest in environmental issues affecting the Hudson River watershed region.
+Awarded to a fall entering student who is either currently enrolled in or has earned his or her bachelors or masters degree from one of the member institutions of the Environmental Consortium of Colleges & Universities and has demonstrated an interest in environmental issues affecting the Hudson-Mohawk River watershed region.
 Scholarship benefits consist of a merit scholarship ranging from $3,000 to $10,000 towards law school tuition, depending upon the student's qualifications and Pace's financial resources.
 Award is renewable each year based on continued academic excellence.
-Interested students should attach a half to one page statement to the Law School application of how he or she has been involved in Hudson Valley environmental issues during their undergraduate work or why they have a particular interest in the environmental issues affecting the Hudson River watershed region.
+Interested students should attach a half to one page statement to the Law School application of how he or she has been involved in Hudson-Mohawk watershed environmental issues during their undergraduate work or why they have a particular interest in the environmental issues affecting the region.
 Visit www.environmentalconsortium.org for more information.